Jennifer Holliday: Personal life

 Holliday has been married twice.
 In March 1991, just two months after she met keyboardist Billy Meadows in a nightclub where she was singing, they married.
 "He had a great sense of humor and he made me laugh all the time," Holliday says of her first husband.
 "I had been feeling bad for so long, I wanted to laugh."
 But in December 1991, just nine months later, they divorced; the marriage, according to Holliday, "ran out of steam."
 She explained of Meadows: "We just didn't know each other well enough."

 Her second marriage, which began on March 21, 1993, and ended in 1994, was to Rev. Andre Woods, a minister in Detroit.
 Jet magazine covered the marriage in their April 19, 1993 issue.
 Though Woods was a charismatic Detroit preacher, she subsequently said that even so, he was a player who also ran through her money.
 Still, Holliday was devastated when, in 1994, that marriage, too, ended, just four months after her mother died of cancer.
 "It was like experiencing two deaths at the same time," she remembered.
 "The grief was overwhelming."

 Holliday attended Texas Southern University.
 She later received a Doctor of Music honoris causa from Berklee College of Music, Boston in 2000.
 In 2001 she was presenter for the tap dance show 21 Below at the Town Hall in New York, and also appeared in the Broadway Cares/Equity Fights AIDS' Nothing Like a Dame show at the St. James Theatre in 2002.

-As of late February 2011, Holliday was residing in Atlanta.
+As of late February 2011, Holliday was residing in Atlanta, Georgia.

 Health

 Holliday suffers from clinical depression, and has spoken out about her struggle with the disorder.
 On her 30th birthday, Holliday attempted suicide by overdosing on pills; in an interview with CBS, Holliday stated: "I actually thought my life was over anyway, because I basically had gotten so big; I was well over 330 pounds.
-I had no record company, I had lost everything, struggling so much, that I was just, you know, I was like, 'I don't think that there's any need to stay here.'"
+I had no record company, I had lost everything, struggling so much, that I was just, you know, I was like, 'I don't think that there's any need to stay here.